pgpkg/pgpkg/docs/pages/tutorial/tutorial.md

     (1 row)

-Hmm, that didn't quite work how we wanted.
-It printed the message to the console instead of returning the message as a value.
-Let's fix that bug!
+While it worked, it turns out there's a bug in our code.
+The function printed a message to the console instead of returning the message as a value.
+Let's fix that!

 With traditional migration tools, you would need to create a new version of the function as an upgrade.
 With `pgpkg` you can simply edit the existing definition.
 So, edit func.sql: